kbseah/learn-teochew/_posts/2021-05-20-teochew-literary-reading-4.md

 > via Wikimedia Commons)

-In the following excerpts, characters with Teochew literary readings are *marked* in bold (the vernacular readings for the same character are also noted below).
+In the following excerpts, characters with Teochew literary readings are *marked* in italics (the vernacular readings for the same character are also noted below).

 The excerpts and Korean readings come from Lesson 1 of [A New Practical Primer of Literary Chinese](https://www.hup.harvard.edu/catalog.php?isbn=9780674022706)